Values

 ? missing value 0

-Do characteristics of object referent (topicality, animacy, definiteness) influence object marking?
+Do the characteristics of the object referent (topicality, animacy, definiteness) influence object marking?

 Uralic Areal Typology feature UT010

-The usage of case-marking for some objects and not for other objects is known as differential object marking (DOM).
-The aim of this question is to find out whether a language reveals differences in object marking conditioned by some characteristics (such as topicality, animacy, or definiteness) of an object.
-In Komi, definite inanimate objects may be unmarked (1a), whereas animate objects obligatorily take the accusative case (1b).
+In languages with overt case-marking of direct objects, the marking may depend on semantic and pragmatic features; a phenomenon known as differential object marking (DOM) (Aissen 2003).
+This question asks whether differences in object marking are conditioned by certain characteristics of an object, such as topicality, animacy, or definiteness.
+For example, in Komi, definite inanimate objects can be either marked or unmarked (1a), whereas animate objects obligatorily take the accusative case (1b).

 a. Ме любита Сыктывкарöс ~ Сыктывкар**